Expedia's Orbitz says 880,000 payment cards hit in breach

 The company said it has addressed the breach after it was discovered in March this year.

-The breach is the latest in the travel sector and follows attacks on global hotel chain InterContinental Hotels Group Plc and Hyatt Hotels Corp last year.
+The breach is the latest in the travel sector and follows attacks on global hotel chain InterContinental Hotels Group Plc <IHG.L> and Hyatt Hotels Corp <H.N> last year.

 Expedia's shares fell as much as 1.9 percent to $108.99.